yuchaozhi/MCANet/README.md

 # Experiment
 We evaluate the effectiveness of MCANet, including MCANet\_C and MCANet\_R, to address the following research questions:
    - RQ1: Does MCANet outperform the baseline models?
-   - RQ2: How do the different components of MCANet (\emph{e.g.}, PMA) impact the segmentation performance?
+   - RQ2: How do the different components of MCANet (e.g., PMA) impact the segmentation performance?
    - RQ3: Can MCANet provide accurate segmentation results?

 ## Performance Comparison (RQ1)